Wills Act 1837: Requirements of a valid will

 There is no requirement to publish a will (s.13).
 If any of the witnesses was, or subsequently becomes, incapable of proving the will, that alone will not make it invalid (s.14).
 Alterations must be executed in the same manner as a will (s.21).

 Revocation of a will

-Section 18 revokes the will in the event of the marriage of the testator.
+Section 18 of the act revokes the will in the event of the marriage of the testator.
 However, this section was amended in 1982 so that where the testator makes the will in the expectation of marriage to a particular person, the will is not revoked by such a marriage.
 Section 18A was added in 1982 to the effect that divorce and annulment have the same effect as the death of a spouse.

 A will or codicil cannot be revoked by any presumption of the intention of the testator or on the grounds of any alteration in his circumstances (s.19).
 A will can only be revoked by (s.20):